 Is The Capital One Venture Rewards Credit Card Worth It?

 The Capital One Venture Rewards Credit Card is worth it for those who want a flat earn rate with travel perks and a reasonable annual fee.
 The card’s welcome bonus is substantial at 75,000 miles and you have tons of flexibility in how you redeem miles.
-If you take advantage of the Global Entry/TSA Precheck credit and lounge benefits, you can offset the $95 annual fee.
+If you take advantage of the Global Entry/TSA Precheck credit and travel benefits, you can offset the $95 annual fee (Rates & Fees).
 All of these features make the Venture an excellent card for long-term use.